Air Traffic ControlCCBC offers an Associate of Applied Science (AAS) degree and Certificate program in Air Traffic Control (ATC).

 - Once accepted, take the placement tests for Math, English & Reading (students with prior college experience are exempt).

-- Recommended: obtain an FAA Class II (pilot) Medical Certificate from an Aviation Medical Examiner to make sure you meet FAA medical hiring standards (see page 3 of the CCBC AT-CTI Handbook).
+- Recommended: obtain an FAA Class II (pilot) Medical Certificate from an Aviation Medical Examiner to make sure you meet FAA medical hiring standards.